 We have reasons to believe that China’s auto market would bounce back later this year

 Although tariffs and trade wars could disrupt China’s automobile market, there are grounds for optimism.

-The hopes are largely based on a steadying economy, government stimulus, the electric and sport utility markets and plan to develop models specifically for domestic consumers, while the luxury groups aim to benefit from the rapidly growing wealth of the richest Chinese consumers.
+The hopes are largely based on a steadying economy, government stimulus, the electric and sport utility markets, and plans to develop models specifically for domestic consumers, while the luxury groups aim to benefit from the rapidly growing wealth of the richest Chinese consumers.

 Even though Beijing has delayed its plan to cut tax to stimulate purchases, its commitment to smaller initiatives such as the introduction of subsidies for rural residents to trade in their old vehicles is likely to help revenues.

 Additionally, a cut to value-added tax for the business that will allow companies to cut prices without eroding their profits is also likely to stimulate sales.

 Finally, China’s top economic planning body said it would encourage large cities to relax licensing policies for residents.

 Read also: Automotive is going digital in China

 DIGITAL MARKETING IS KEY TO AUTOMOBILE SALES IN CHINA

 When it comes to deciding which car to buy, Chinese consumers rely predominantly on four factors: friends and colleagues, family members, manufacturer websites, and social media.